 It’s not even that situations are worsening.
 Probably, it’s just an adaptation to the “new normal” effect on the holiday season.

-Damn the Demand – Be a Trucker Today!
+Damn the Demand – Be a Truck Driver Today!

 And surely this has been true for the entirety of the pandemic.
 Who really likes to stay alone inside their room for all eternity anyway?
-Why not move around the country and get paid to do it, while you’re at it?
+Why not move around the country and make money while doing it?
+With every kind of driver in demand, from dry van truckers to car haulers,

 The demand for new truckers probably comes from a lack of actual clean truckers left in the industry.
 According to Eric Fuller, the Chief Executive Officer of U.S. Xpress, there have been about 40,000 names added to the Drug & Alcohol Clearinghouse.
 This is to say these 40,000 individuals have been ousted from logistics for a history of dabbling in drugs and alcoholic beverages while on the clock.